braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 ![Segment App Selection][5]

-## Step 4: Add Filters to Your Segment
+## Step 4: add filters to your segment

 Add at least one filter to your segment as depicted in the image below.
 You can combine as many filters as you want in order to make your segmentation more specific.